Support Group Meetings

 "People often come to PFLAG support group meetings asking, "How do I tell my friends and family that our son/daughter is LGBT, without seeming to announce it?"
 Attending PFLAG support group meetings first helps family to be comfortable with their child's sexual orientation or gender identity.
 Once that comfort level is achieved, sharing updates on our LGBT sons and daughters becomes as natural as sharing updates about our straight children.
 Members help each other to find the "right" words.
 Members share their own experiences which helps newer members to see the possibilities.
 At one meeting, the grandparents of a gay young man shared their support for their grandson.
 I was so moved by their story that it helped me to tell my parents that our son is gay."

-June 2014 my then 16 year old daughter came out to our family that she was bisexual (trying to ease us in) and later that year confirmed she is a Lesbian.
+In June, 2014, my then 16 year old daughter came out to our family that she was bisexual (trying to ease us in) and later that year confirmed she is a Lesbian.
 In that initial conversation, we assured her that our love does not change and that we have her back, that I will always be honest with her, but we also need some time to process.

 Back story, somewhere between 12 and 13, my boisterous, happy, funny daughter went quiet.
 Spending most of her free time alone.
 We would force her to come with us shopping or to events, Church, etc. but always she would return to her room.
 I thought, teenage angst, she was finding herself.
 You need to also know that she was a sickly child, many colds, sinus, ear infections, more than normal.
 Around that time, she became sicker, missing extreme amounts of school and much of her summers due to sicknesses of varying natures.
 Eventually extreme side pains, followed by just about every test medically you can do to find out why my child was in unexplainable chronic debilitating pain.
-Unknown to her mother and I was that she was also self-harming during that time.
+Unknown to her mother and me was that she was also self-harming during that time.

 That fall we learned of PFLAG and pondered the idea of an LGBT support group for families and friends and what that may mean for us.
 I can tell you what I learned it stands for.
 PFLAG to me is a safe place, with caring and kind people of all race, creed and orientation.
 Fathers, Mothers, Siblings, Children, Grandparents, Friends.
 Beyond that, the only other description is People.
 A true melting pot.
 I also learned that all those horrible stereotypes that clouded/colored my opinions and feelings, well those stereotypes were all destroyed by PFLAG and its members.